ppke-nlpg/purepos/README.md

 ### Configuration file

-One can provide a configuration file with `-f` that describes mappings of morphosyntactic tags.
+One can provide a configuration file with `-f`.

+First of all, the user can describe mappings of morphosyntactic tags.
 A mapping is composed of two parts: a regular expression pattern and a replacement string.
 For details check our paper (Orosz et al. 2013).